What does it cost?

 Attend virtual office hours with one of our recruiters to get your questions answered.

 Through an experiential learning-based curriculum delivered by industry executives, you will build a modern skill set, specifically emerging with the ability to develop, finance, and invest in commercial real estate projects.
 A typical course includes case studies, applied projects, and guest speakers with extensive industry experience.
-Plus, you’ll earn ARGUS Enterprise certification as well as CCIM - University Fast Track and Appraisal Institute Master's Degree Program designations.
+Plus, you’ll earn ARGUS Enterprise certification as well as a CCIM - University Fast Track designation.

 Flexible Attendance Options: Online or In-Person